uonyx/kvr/README.md

 	* File stream?
 Compression stream?
 Encryption stream?
 Yes you can; for [example...](https://github.com/uonyx/kvr/blob/master/example/streams.h)
 - Powerful Diff and Patch functionality
 	* kvr's true raison d'être
-- Memory-efficent (or tries to be)
-	* Keys (within the same context) are reference-counted
-	* Values are 16/32 bytes on 32/64-bit systems
-	* Support for custom memory allocators like [these...](https://github.com/uonyx/kvr/blob/master/example/allocators.h)

 ### Compatibiity
 Requires C++03 (TR1) or beyond.
 So far tested on: